anhbiphan/Mod-3-Traffic-Crash-Project/README.md

 - Effective Googling for assistance.
 - Experiementing with the code to check if they worked correctly.
 #### Recommendations for further developments:
 - Grab Vehicle Dataset and Driver/Passenger Dataset.
-Combinding them with our Traffic Crash dataset.
+Combining them with our Traffic Crash dataset.
 - Binning and Clustering data in the future to find location of crashes.
 - Improve model.